davekirby/EFFProject/notes/Extend evaluator for RL - 5 sp.md

 `_evaluate` method
 - implements the gym run loop and returns the score

+`play` method
+- run the best individual and render the result

 ## Refactorings:
 - [x] create a base class